hapticssymposium-org/hs2026/site/content/organization/student-volunteers.md

 \- Notifications: TBA

-\- Conference: March 21-24, 2022, in Santa Barbara, CA, USA
+\- Conference: March 21-24, 2020, in Santa Barbara, USA

 **General Information**

-We will be recruiting a team of reliable and enthusiastic students who will help us host and manage a successful, productive, and enjoyable conference.
+We are in the process of recruiting a team of reliable and enthusiastic students who will help us host and manage a successful, productive, and enjoyable conference.
 The student volunteer program is a great opportunity for young researchers to familiarize themselves with state-of-the-art haptics research.
 It also allows enthusiastic students to establish and expand their network with the most relevant members of the academy, professionals, and other scholars in the field.

 A wide range of responsibilities will be assigned to SVs, such as: